Aaron James

 Fairness in Practice: A Social Contract for a Global Economy, New York: Oxford University Press, 2012

-pdf"Kant," forthcoming in The Palgrave Handbook of Philosophy and Money, ed.
-Joseph Tinguely
+pdf"Kant, Innes, and the Copernican Turn on Money," The Palgrave Handbook of Philosophy and Money, Vol. 2, ed.
+Joseph Tinguely, Palgrave Macmillan, 2024

 pdf“What the Trade Pioneers Missed: Money,” Journal of Moral and Political Philosophy, 9, no 1, 2022